by Elaine Slatter

-Whether you decide on business model one or two, either one can give you great ideas to create your brand story.
+Whether you decide on the business model one or two, either one can give you great ideas to create your brand story.

 Yes, Your brand Story Is The Base Of How To Create A Great Brand

-Show the raw side, inject some personality of how you relate to your target market.
+Show the raw side, and inject some personality of how you relate to your target market.
 You are probably part of your target market because that’s how you knew there was a problem because you experienced it yourself.
 Make a storyboard of your brand.
 Include all the touch points and then tell your story.
 And more importantly the story of your customers.
-How they interact with your brand, how they love your brand because it solved their problems.
+How they interact with your brand, and how they love your brand because it solved their problems.

 Your Customer Must Be At the Forefront of Your Brand